Essay questions ask students to answer with a long answer or essay.

 - Provide a Custom question definition (contact support for additional assistance).

-- Indicate if you want the question to count as Extra credit.
+- If you want the question to count as Extra credit.

-- Provide a Rubric to use for grading the question.
+- If you want to use a rubric for grading the question.
+Click Add rubric to:

 With the Variables section you can create a range or list of variables for use in the question.